CoMfUcIoS/console-inline.nvim/README.md

 ## Advanced Usage

+- `:ConsoleInlinePopup` — display the full console payload in a floating window for the message under cursor.

 - Customize plugin options in your Neovim config
 - Use environment variables to change TCP/WS ports
 - See example projects in `examples/` for integration patterns